dionysos-dev/Dionysos.jl/docs/src/index.md

 ## Current version

 The current version is still in the making, and allows to solve problems such as reachability problems for hybrid systems.
-See the [Examples](https://github.com/dionysos-dev/Dionysos.jl/tree/master/examples) for further information.

 ## Longterm objectives
 Rather than relying on closed-form analysis of a model of the dynamical system, Dionysos will learn the optimal control from data, whether harvested from the physical system or generated synthetically.
 It will rely on a novel methodology, combining the efficiency of several modern optimization/control-theoretic/machine-learning techniques with the theoretical power of the Abstraction approach.
 All the pieces of the architecture are chosen to foster black-box and data-driven analysis, thereby matching rising and unresolved challenges.
 Summarizing, the objectives are